Recharge the soul amidst inspiring natural and architectural surroundings.

 Located in an old stone mansion overlooking the Atlantic Ocean, the Eastern Point Retreat House offers Jesuit retreats based on the exercises of St. Ignatius of Loyola.

-4. The Monastery of Bethlehem in Sullivan County, New York
+The Monastery of Bethlehem in Sullivan County, New York Courtesy of Monastery of Bethlehem

 Located in the Catskill Mountains two and a half hours from New York City, the Monastery of Bethlehem offers beauty, silence and solitude from its location amidst acres of forest.
 “The colors of the hills and the stillness of the lakes offer rest and relief to weary spirits,” promise the monastic sisters who operated the retreat center.